How to Replace an Air Conditioner Compressor

 Step 7: Finish Reassembly

-Reinstall any tubes or hoses removed in the replacement process continue by tightening all bolts, screws, clips or brackets previously removed.
+Reinstall any tubes or hoses removed in the replacement process, continue by tightening all bolts, screws, clips or brackets previously removed.
 Now the system is ready to have a vacuum down and recharge service performed.
-Never simply fill the system with refrigerant because moisture is present inside the system due to the normal atmosphere that entered once the system was opened.
-This can cause the compressor to fail prematurely and the system will not work as well.
+Never simply fill the system with refrigerant because there is moisture is present inside the system due to the normal atmosphere that entered once the system was opened.
+This can cause the compressor to fail prematurely and the AC system not to work as well as it should.

 reinstall bolt